-Using version 2.3.0 or later of the desktop or web application, along with the Folders extension, you can create "smart tags" that organize your notes according to pre-defined filters.
+With the Folders extension, you can create "smart tags" that organize your notes according to pre-defined filters.

 For example, suppose you wanted to see a list of all notes that do not have a tag associated with them.
 You can do this by creating a smart tag.

 - Within the Folders extension, click on Views, then press the + button.

 - Copy and paste the follow smart tag syntax:

 - Press enter on your keyboard.